Evaluation and Advancement

 Performance Appraisal Systems

-Federal employees are subject to periodic appraisals of their job performance under 5 CFR 430.
+As a federal employee you are subject to periodic appraisals of your job performance under 5 CFR 430.
 These performance appraisal procedures can have an impact on a wide variety of personnel decisions.
 Under the performance management rules, agencies must establish performance appraisal systems that:

-- provide for periodic appraisals of job performance;
+• provide for periodic appraisals of your job performance;

-- encourage employee participation in establishing performance standards; and
+• encourage your participation in establishing performance standards; and

-- use appraisal results as a basis for personnel actions affecting employees.
+• use appraisal results as a basis for personnel actions affecting you.

 The performance appraisal systems set up and used by agencies must be designed to: